-Just because a snake can’t demonstrate happiness doesn’t mean it can’t still make an amazing pet.
-Below, we have listed some of the signs that show a snake feels comfortable in your presence, as well as some signs that a snake is worried or concerned.
-However, you should know your snake better than anybody else, and be able to recognize when it is acting differently from normal.
+Just because a snake can’t demonstrate happiness doesn’t mean they can’t still make an amazing pet.
+Below, we have listed some of the signs that show a snake feels comfortable in your presence, as well as some signs that a snake is not comfortable in their environment.
+Above all, any sudden changes in your snake’s demeanor should be closely observed to ensure that they’re not stressed or unwell.

-It takes a lot for a snake to trust a human.
+It takes a lot for a snake to get accustomed to their human handler.
 After all, humans are big, noisy, and prone to sudden movements.
-If your snake is relaxed and comfortable, it may show some of the following signs.
+If your snake is relaxed and comfortable, they may show some of the following signs.

 1. Casual Tongue Flicking

-When a snake flicks its tongue in the air, it is tasting the air and ingesting chemical samples.
-A snake has no sense of smell, and it uses this chemical sampling as an effective means of replacing smell.
-Your snake may flick its tongue when stressed, but it will do so in a more hurried and urgent movement.
-A relaxed tongue flick suggests that the snake has nothing to worry about and does not feel any stress or anxiety.
+When snakes flick their tongue in the air, they are tasting the air and ingesting chemical samples.
+Snakes use this chemical sampling as their sense of smell.
+Your snake may flick their tongue when stressed, but they will do so in a more hurried and urgent movement.
+A relaxed tongue flick suggests that the snake is causally “sampling” the air and is otherwise not stressed.

-Your snake may also flick its tongue onto nearby objects.
-This is especially common when presented with something new—an object it doesn’t recognize.
+Your snake may also flick their tongue onto nearby objects.
+This is especially common when presented with something new—an object they don’t recognize.
 As long as the motion is unhurried and does not put the snake in danger, it is a positive sign.

 2. Casual Movement

-A happy snake can appear lazy as it ambles and slowly slides around its enclosure.
-A pet snake doesn’t have any reason to be hurrying around and if it is unbothered in its life, it is more likely to laze around than rush.
+A relaxed snake may appear lazy as it ambles and slowly slides around their enclosure.
+A pet snake doesn’t have any reason to be hurrying around and if they are unbothered.

-Draping itself over branches and rocks is another sign that your snake feels at home in its enclosure.
+Draping itself over branches and rocks while basking under their light is another sign that your snake feels at home within the enclosure.

-Snakes should always be alert.
-If yours does not respond to something new being placed in its terrarium, then it could be a sign that something is wrong, most likely you need to address the temperature level.
-With that said, alert does not necessarily mean panicked or worried, and a contented snake will show casual alertness to new items or new surroundings.
+Snakes should always be alert of their surroundings and respond to them.
+If yours does not respond to something new being placed inside their terrarium, then it could be a sign that something is wrong.
+With that said, alert does not necessarily mean panicked or stressed, and a contented snake will show casual alertness to new items or new surroundings.

 4. Casual Grip

 A comfortable snake will enjoy exploring your hands, arms, and shoulders.
-It will do so by slowly wrapping and slithering around you.
-It will need to grip on to you to ensure that it is stable and not in any danger, but a comfortable snake will not grip so tightly that it causes you any pain.
+Your snake will do so by slowly wrapping and slithering around you.
+They will need to grip on to you to ensure that they don’t fall, but a comfortable snake will not grip so tightly that it causes you any pain.
 It will grip but not squeeze.

-Unless the snake is new to you, you should have a reasonable idea of how it acts and how it reacts.
-You should have a decent idea of what it will do if you introduce a new branch to the enclosure, or if you reach in the tank to handle it.
-The most obvious sign that your snake is content is that it acts in a typical way.
-Any changes in behavior could indicate stress, anxiety, fear, or even illness, and you should keep an eye on your scaled friend to make sure it seems at ease.
+Unless the snake is new to you, you should have a reasonable idea of how they behave as an individual.
+You should have a decent idea of what it will do if you introduce a new branch to the enclosure, or if you reach in the tank to handle them.
+The most obvious sign that your snake is content is that they act as you’d expect them to.
+Any changes in behavior could indicate stress, anxiety, fear, or even illness, and you should keep an eye on your scaled friend and consult a veterinarian if needed.

 As you can see, a content snake acts casually.
-It will take things slowly, act gently, and it will be surprisingly respectful.
-For various reasons, though, snakes can become worried.
-They can suffer stress and anxiety, and this can put them, and even you, at risk.
-Look for the following signs of anxiety in your snake, identify what is causing it to stress, and take action to remedy the situation.
+They will take things slowly, act gently, but be somewhat inquisitive about their surroundings.
+For various reasons, though, snakes can become stressed.
+When snakes are stressed, it can put them, and even you, at risk.
+Let’s look at some of the signs of stress in snakes.

 1. Sudden Movements

 Rather than the slow, almost lethargic, movements of a content snake, a worried one will make sudden movements and may not rest for long periods.
 If your snake seems hyperactive, this is likely because there is some cause for concern.
-Essentially, the snake does not feel safe enough to sit still, so is moving around quickly to prevent being caught.
+For example, external parasites can irritate the skin of a snake, causing them to move restlessly and rub on ornaments excessively.

 2. Submissive Posture

-A scared snake may flatten itself down to the ground.
+A threatened snake may flatten itself down to the ground.
 This is a defensive posture and can appear submissive.

 3. Looking for Escape

-If you have a secure and good quality enclosure, your snake will give up looking after initially trying to find a way out of the tank.
-However, if a snake is unhappy, it will continue with the search.
-It will always be looking for a way to get out and to reach new pastures.
+At times, new snakes attempt to escape their enclosures.
+If you have a secure and good quality enclosure, your snake will likely give up looking after initially trying to find a way out of the tank.
+However, if a snake is stressed or uncomfortable, they may continue with the search.
+They may always be on the lookout for a way to get out and to reach new pastures.

-If your snake is constantly checking out corners and investigating potential holes in the wall, it is a sign that it may really want to leave its current home.
+If your snake is constantly checking out corners and investigating potential holes in the wall, it is a sign that it may really want to leave their current home.

 4. Hissing Noises

 Refusing to eat is a reasonable sign that something is wrong with your snake.
 Most snakes will have ebbs and flows in their eating schedule, so it is not uncommon for a snake to put off eating for a day or two.
-However, if yours refuses to take food from you, it could be a sign that it does not trust you to feed it.
-If a snake does not eat for several weeks, this is obviously a health concern.
+However, if yours refuses to take food from you, it could be a sign something is off.

 Signs of aggression are the most obvious and overt signs that a snake is not comfortable or happy around you.
 The most common sign of aggression is that of striking out.
-A mock strike means that your snake looks like it is striking but it does not make contact with either its tail or its teeth.
+A mock strike means that your snake looks like they may strike.
 This can be used as a warning.

-A real strike means that your snake will bite and it is a sure sign that it views you as a genuine threat.
+A real strike means that your snake will bite and it is a sure sign that your snake views you as a genuine threat.

 There are lots of reasons why a snake might be uncomfortable.
-Its tank might be overcrowded if you have too many snakes in a single enclosure.
-The conditions might not be right, so the tank might be too hot, cold, or humid.
-It may be ill or experiencing some kind of uncomfortable physical reaction.
-Finally, even having a new handler or being placed in a new enclosure can stress a snake out until it becomes accustomed to its new surroundings.
+The conditions might not be right.
+Your snake may be ill or experiencing some kind of uncomfortable physical reaction.
+Finally, even having a new handler or being placed in a new enclosure can stress a snake out until your snake becomes accustomed to its new surroundings.

-If you are ever in any doubt whether a snake is comfortable or not, you should assume that it feels threatened and is a risk of striking.
+If you are ever in any doubt whether a snake is comfortable or not, you should assume that they feel threatened and are at risk of striking.
 Take things slowly, get professional help if required, and learn to read your snake’s reactions so that you know how to react.